 Our bodies and minds benefit from nourishing structure that provides a sense of grounding and stability each day

-- Growing inner resources to absorb beneficial experiences through the HEAL method
+- Growing inner resources to absorb beneficial experiences through Positive Neuroplasticity

 Our brains are hardwired to sense threats so it's easy to see the negative.
-When we actively look for and grow the positive, we change our brain function and become happier, healthier, and more resilient
+When we actively look for and grow the positive, we change our brain function and become more secure, satisfied, and connected

 - Learning mindfulness practices to build awareness of mental and physical habits